waldrain/waldrain.github.io/pv.md

 -->

-## Switch Between Solar Power and Grid Main
+## Switch Between Solar and Grid Main

 - Switch between mains and battery power: could be a relay driven by the battery voltage, the BMS, or the inverter
     - [MAX6326 application note](https://www.maximintegrated.com/en/design/technical-documents/app-notes/1/1136.html) (2002)